 CW MARS is a diverse multi-type library consortium made up of over 100 member libraries primarily located in Central and Western Massachusetts.
-CW MARS is an acronym that stands for Central and Western MAssachusetts Resource Sharing.
+CW MARS is an acronym that stands for Central and Western Massachusetts Automated Resource Sharing.

 We are the largest of nine library consortia in Massachusetts.
 Our membership is made up of academic, public, and special libraries of all sizes, from tiny towns with populations under 500 to large urban libraries with many branches.
 CW MARS hosts and supports the hardware and software needed to power our shared online library catalog and library staff software.
 We provide technical support to member libraries.

-CW MARS is funded through annual membership fees and through Massachusetts state budget lines to support resource sharing and telecommunications administered by the Massachusetts Board of Library Commissioners (MBLC).
+CW MARS is primarily funded through annual membership fees and also receives significant support from the Massachusetts Board of Library Commissioners (MBLC).

 The governing body of CW MARS is Users Council, which is made up of all member libraries.
 The Users Council meets at least four times a year, and each member library has one vote.